 By default, Windows does not include the Run as Administrator option in the context menu for Vbscript (.VBS) and JScript (.JS) files.
 So, to run a script elevated, you either need to launch the script from elevated Command Prompt window, or use the VBScript self-elevation method as described in article How to Automatically Elevate a Vbscript to Run it as Administrator?

-Besides that you can add the Run as Administrator option to the context menu so that you can run a script elevated from the right-click menu.
+Besides that, you can add the Run as Administrator option to the context menu so that you can run a script elevated from the right-click menu.

 Add “Run as Administrator” Context Menu option for VBScript and JScript files

 This .reg file adds the runas command for

 About the author

 Ramesh Srinivasan founded Winhelponline.com back in 2005.
-He is passionate about Microsoft technologies and has a vast experience in the ITeS industry — delivering support for Microsoft's consumer products.
-He has been a Microsoft MVP [2003 to 2012] who contributes to various Windows support forums.
+He is passionate about Microsoft technologies and he has been a Microsoft Most Valuable Professional (MVP) for 10 consecutive years from 2003 to 2012.